Amplitude chimera and chimera death induced by external dynamical agents: Interacting two layer networks

 We study the possible emergent states on the parameter plane $(\epsilon-\eta)$ for the fixed values of the parameters $R_1=0.01$, $\sigma=10$, and $R_2=0.25$.
 The corresponding phase diagram $(\epsilon-\eta)$ is shown in Fig.~\ref{fig5}(b).
 Here we observe that a stable amplitude chimera regime arises when $\eta>6$.
 Further, an increase of $\epsilon$ leads to an increase in the chimera death region.
 Thus nonlocal interactions in L2 induce chimera states in L1, but higher strength of coupling or increase in range of nonlocality can suppress chimera.
+We also plot the parameter plane $(\sigma-\epsilon)$ for the fixed values of the parameters $R_1=0.01$, $\eta=10$, and $R_2=0.25$ in Fig.~\ref{fig5}(c).
+Here we observe stable amplitude chimera only for higer value of $\sigma$.
+We can also see that 1-CD state arises when $\sigma>8$.